 Donald Freed is one of America’s great theatre treasures, and our most profound playwright of politics and the human condition.

 Edward Goldman is the art critic for Los Angeles NPR-affiliate KCRW-FM.
 Formerly employed by the Hermitage Museum in St. Petersburg, Russia, Goldman is a sought-after consultant and frequent public speaker.
 He teaches an ongoing seminar on art collecting, which he calls his “art gypsy caravan.”

 Carol Green, the creator of Cultural Weekly’s original comic series, Life After Birth, is a coach, writer, illustrator, veteran film publicist and wry observer living in Los Angeles.

-Tod Hardin is a marketing and communications professional and avid observer of the cultural scene.
+Tod Hardin is the special features editor for Cultural Weekly, the co-host of Cultural Weekly Radio, a marketing and communications professional in Silicon Valley, and avid observer of the global cultural scene.

 Hoyt Hilsman is an award-winning screenwriter, critic and former Congressional candidate.
 He was a critic for Daily Variety and is a regular contributor to The Huffington Post.
 His novel, 19 Angels, a political thriller, is in development as a feature film.

 Leeza Watstein Mota is an independent filmmaker, a producer and director of theatre, and consultant on audiobook production.

 Ulli K. Ryder, Ph.D., is an award-winning scholar interested in racial and gender identities, media representation and visual art of all kinds.
 She is a full time faculty member at Simmons College and Visiting Scholar at Brown University.

 Garner Simmons is a writer and filmmaker who lives and works in Los Angeles.